GAMSAT Scholarships Now Open! | Click Here to Apply & Secure an All Fees Paid Course worth $1649 + $500 Study Grant!

 1. Newspapers

 To appreciate current affairs, social issues, and how good (and bad) argumentative writing may appear, reading the news/newspapers is a good idea.
-Stay away from anything that is known for sensationalism, such as The Courier Mail, A Current Affair (TV), Today Tonight, the Herald Sun etc.
+Stay away from anything that is known for sensationalism, such as The Courier Mail, A Current Affair (TV), Today Tonight, the Herald Sun, and so on.

 Scouring the opinion columns of reputable news sources can be helpful to get some ideas as to how you may approach the argumentative essay, and the news will generally help you stay relevant with your writing (and assist in using real-world/contemporary examples).
 The newspapers listed here arguably offer some of the least biased and fairest reporting: